-- Where the offer is made to 'qualified investors'.
+- 1 Where the offer is made to 'qualified investors'.
 Qualified investors are those who are, or may elect to become, professional clients or eligible counterparties.
-Retail clients who elect to become professional clients must meet at least two of the following criteria: - a. have carried out transactions of a significant size (over €1,000) on securities markets at an average frequency of, at least, ten per quarter for the last four quarters; - b. have a security portfolio exceeding €500,000; and/or - a. work, or have worked for at least a year, in the financial sector in a professional position which requires knowledge of security investment. - 2.
-Where the offer is made to fewer than 150 persons (other than qualified investors) in the UK. - 3.
+Retail clients who elect to become professional clients must meet at least two of the following criteria: - (a) have carried out transactions of a significant size (over €1,000) on securities markets at an average frequency of, at least, ten per quarter for the last four quarters; - (b) have a security portfolio exceeding €500,000; and/or - (c) work, or have worked for at least a year, in the financial sector in a professional position which requires knowledge of security investment.

+- 2. Where the offer is made to fewer than 150 persons (other than qualified investors) in the UK. - 3.
 Where the minimum consideration per investor, or the minimum denomination per unit, is equal to or greater than €100,000. - 4.
-Where the total consideration of the offer is less than €5m calculated over a period of twelve months. - 5.
-Where shares representing less than 10% of the number of shares of the same class are already admitted for trading on the same regulated market.
+Where shares representing less than 20% of the number of shares of the same class are already admitted for trading on the same regulated market.